Lightstreamer/Lightstreamer-kafka-connector/README.md

 <param name="field.*">#{VALUE.*}</param>
 ```

+When combining both approaches, static field mappings take precedence over dynamic discovery.
+If a field name is explicitly defined with `field.fieldName`, it will not be overridden by the wildcard `field.*` pattern.

 > [!NOTE]
-> When using dynamic field discovery, the `field.*` syntax in the configuration parameter name is separate from the wildcard expression `VALUE.*` used for extraction.
-The configuration still uses static parameters; what's "discovered" is the field names at runtime based on the actual record content.
+> The `field.*` configuration parameter name is static (defined at configuration time), while the wildcard expression `#{VALUE.*}` dynamically discovers field names at runtime from the actual record content.

 > [!IMPORTANT]
 > Wildcard expressions can only be used with the `field.*` parameter.
 They cannot be used in [item templates](#filtered-record-routing-item-templatetemplate_name) or for explicit field mappings like `field.fieldName`.